hashicorp/consul/website/source/docs/agent/options.html.markdown

   the [`-advertise-wan` command-line flag](#_advertise-wan).

 * <a name="atlas_acl_token"></a><a href="#atlas_acl_token">`atlas_acl_token`</a> When provided,
-  any requests made by Atlas will use this ACL token unless explicitly overriden.
+  any requests made by Atlas will use this ACL token unless explicitly overridden.
 When not provided the [`acl_token`](#acl_token) is used.
 This can be set to 'anonymous' to reduce permission below that of [`acl_token`](#acl_token).